2:12am PT by Eriq Gardner

 Judge Poised to Send Allegations Of Sexual Antics On 'House' Set to Jury (Exclusive)

-A former Universal Network Television employee might soon get to bring to a jury claims that behind the scenes of TV show House there's "hard-drinking, over-sexed, cussing, gun-toting males" who made life difficult for her.
+A former Universal Network Television employee might soon get to bring to a jury claims that behind the scenes of TV show House there's "hard-drinking, over-sexed, cussing, gun-toting males" who made life difficult.

 In July 2010, Carl Jones, who spent four years working as an assistant property master on the Fox medical mystery show, sued House producer Universal and two of its staffers, claiming that he was victim to sexual harassment and was fired when he spoke up about allegedly obnoxious behavior on the part of his supervisors.
 After nearly a year and a half of extensive discovery and pre-trial motions, Los Angeles Superior Court Judge Richard Fruin indicated last week his willingness to have a jury decide whether Jones was retaliated against for objecting to a hostile workplace.